nguyen8amk1/My_Own_Philosophy_of_Everything/concepts/network_administration.md

     ARP table: is blank when first use
         -> first request will be timed out (for the switch to find the dest MAC address)

+    -> If the MAC address don't have in the ARP table -> send BROADCAST (send to all interfaces)

 Router:
     use IP address